 CensusChannel’ specializes in the mapping, plan development and analysis of redistricting.
 Its staff has developed nearly one thousand redistricting plans covering jurisdictions as small as towns to as large as states.
 CensusChannel fully understands the various aspects of redistricting.
-Our staff has provided plan development support during the 1990, 2000, and 2010 round of redistricting.
+Our staff has provided plan development support during the 1990, 2000, 2010, and 2020 rounds of redistricting.
 The company has provided support for all phases of redistricting plan development, from data acquisition and processing to plan input and modification to final plan discussion and dissemination.

-CensusChannel’s focus has been to ensure redistricting plans meet traditional redistricting principles that adhere to the U.S. constitution, state code and law, and local guidelines as well as the Voting Rights Act.
+CensusChannel’s focus has been to ensure redistricting plans meet traditional redistricting principles that adhere to the U.S. Constitution, state code and law, local guidelines, and the Voting Rights Act.
 Finally, we have developed expert reports, provided depositions, and testified in federal and state court as an expert on plan development and demographic aspects of redistricting.
 General services include: